jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 class Functor F where
     fmap :: (a -> b) -> F a -> F b
 ```
 This says that `F` is a functor, if there is a function `fmap` that takes a function `f :: a -> b` and maps it to a function `fmap f :: F a -> F b`.
-Note that we dont explicitely have to state that `F` sends types to types, because this can be induced from the fact that we use `F a` where the compiler expects a type.
+Note that we do not explicitely have to state that `F` sends types to types, because this can be induced from the fact that we use `F a` where the compiler expects a type.

 \subsection*{The List functor}